Off-road vehicle management areas protect ecologically sensitive areas from damage from off-road vehicle activity.

 - Identification of areas susceptible and not susceptible to damage.

 - Evidence of susceptibility to off-road vehicle damage, such as:

 - a sensitive ecosystem; or

-- identification of all existing off-road vehicle trails, including any that have evidence of off-road vehicle damage;
+- Identification of all existing off-road vehicle trails or areas of existing trail networks, including any that have evidence of off-road vehicle damage.

 - sensitive and non-sensitive areas; and

 - A trail plan, including existing trails proposed to remain open and any new trails proposed (if applicable).

 - Consideration of off-road vehicle management within municipal or community boundaries.

 - A description of how the proposed off-road vehicle management area aligns with existing land use plans.

 - Letters of support from stakeholders (e.g. Yukon First Nation governments, Renewable Resources Councils, etc.) would strongly support an application.

 Submit your proposal to the Land Management Branch.